The Shared Misery of Addiction

 3) Don’t allow them to bring drugs or alcohol into your home and don’t use or drink yourself, at least while they’re around.

-• Find help for yourself – reach out to support groups.
+4) Do not allow emotional or physical abuse. - Find help for yourself – reach out to support groups.

 You’re venturing into territory that many others have already explored; join a community that understands your pain and situation.
 With their support you can find strength you didn’t realize you had.
 With their help, you may find a loving solution.